juxt/yada/dev/resources/user-manual.md

 (yada "Hello World!\n")
 ```

-This web resource can be used as a Ring handler.
+You can see the result of this at [http://localhost:8090/hello](http://localhost:8090/hello).

 By combining this handler with a web-server, we can start the service.

 Here's how you can start the service using
 [Aleph](https://github.com/ztellman/aleph).
-(Note that Aleph is the only
+(Note that you are free to
+choose any yada -compatible web server, as long as it's Aleph!
+Joking
+aside, as more web servers support end-to-end asynchronicity with
+back-pressure, all the way up to the application, then yada will
-web server that yada currently supports).
+support those.
+Currently Aleph is the only web server we know that
+offers this).

 ```clojure
 (require '[yada.yada :refer [yada]]